adaptyteam/adapty-docs/versioned_docs/version-3.0/reusable/sharingaccesslevel.md

   Unlike the previous option, Adapty transfers the purchase between identified users.
 This ensures that the purchased content is available, but only one user can have access at a time.
 For example, if UserA buys a subscription and UserB logs in on the same device and restores transactions, UserB will gain access to the subscription, and it will be revoked from UserA.

-  If one of the users (either the new or old one) is not identified, the access level will still be shared between those profiles in Adapty.
+  If one of the users (either the new or the old one) is not identified, the access level will still be shared between those profiles in Adapty.

   Although the access level is transferred, all past and future transactions are logged as events in the original Customer User ID to maintain consistent analytics and keep a complete transaction history — including trial periods, subscription purchases, renewals, and more, linked to the same profile.

-  After switching to **Transfer access to new user**, access levels won’t be transferred immediately.
-The transfer process for each specific access level begins only when Adapty receives an event from the store, such as a purchase restore or transaction validation
+  After switching to **Transfer access to new user**, access levels won’t be transferred between profiles immediately.
+The transfer process for each specific access level is triggered only when Adapty receives an event from the store, such as a subscription renewal, restore or when validating a transaction.

-- **Disabled**: The original identified user retains the access level.
+- **Disabled**: The first identified user profile to get an access level will retain it forever.
 This is the best option if your business logic requires that purchases be tied to a single Customer User ID.

-  Access levels are still shared between anonymous users.
+  Note that access levels are still shared between anonymous users.

   You can "untie" a purchase by [deleting the owner’s user profile](server-side-api-specs#delete-users-data).
 After deletion, the access level becomes available to the first user profile that claims it, whether anonymous or identified.